 Officers utilizing spit hoods should ensure that the spit hood is fastened properly to allow for adequate ventilation and that the restrained person can breathe normally.
-Officers should provide assistance during the movement of a restrained person due to the potential for impairing or distorting that person's vision.
-Officers should avoid commingling those wearing spit hoods with other detainees.
+Officers should provide assistance during the movement of restrained individuals due to the potential for impaired or distorted vision on the part of the individual.
+Officers should avoid comingling individuals wearing spit hoods with other detainees.

 Spit hoods should not be used in situations where the restrained person is bleeding profusely from the area around the mouth or nose, or if there are indications that the person has a medical condition, such as difficulty breathing or vomiting.
 In such cases, prompt medical care should be obtained.
 If the person vomits while wearing a spit hood the spit hood should be promptly removed and discarded.
-Persons who have been sprayed with oleoresin capsicum (OC) spray should be thoroughly decontaminated, including hair, head, and clothing, prior to application of a spit hood.
+Persons who have been sprayed with oleoresin capsicum (OC) spray should be thoroughly decontaminated including hair, head and clothing prior to application of a spit hood.